-- Curved Carbon Fiber Air Stays create a gap between your back and the pack without the need for a mesh back panel.
+- Curved Carbon Fiber Air Stays combined with a Lycra back panel create a gap between your back and the pack.
 The air gap helps keep your back cool while also preventing items from rubbing against you while hiking.

 - The pack material is waterproof and is constructed using hydrophobic thread, making the pack highly water resistant.
 We still suggest using dry bags for your important items like your sleeping bag.